jessiejames/jessiejames.github.io/essays/designPatterns.md

 labels:
   - coding design patterns, factory, prototype, singleton, pub-sub, observer, gof, gang of four
 ---
+# Game of Code
+* spoiler disclosure - I am not responsible for any spoilers that I may unintentionally give away *

+I learn through analogy, examples, and humor.
+So I'm currently learning about Programming Design Patterns and the Gang of Four and all the Classic Jazz of Software Development.... and thinking of Game sof Thrones of course?
+So I thought I would put together one of those "What GoT Character are you?!?" sets for Design Patterns and hopefully you'll be able to...
+- Learn Something New?
+- Laugh?
+- Start Watching Game of Thrones?
+- All 3?

+## What Design Pattern Are You?
+Game of Thrones Style

+### Prototype = Arya
+She may be small, but she's got a lot in store for you.
+If this girl can't copy paste, I don't know who can.
+Ayra is the main contender for prototyping because all she needs is her templates/ skinned off faces to just face change into a new person.
+Prototyping reminded me of her because it uses classes to create these cookie cutter classic object oriented methods that can be reimplemented again for later.

+### MVC: Model - View - Control = Little Finger / Lord Baelish
+Bum bum buuuuuum.
+This creeeeep is the MVP of the MVC design model.
+Model - View - Control is how most websites *control* a hidden database behind closed doors.
+There is a *model* that explains how they decide what a client can *view*.
+This reminded me of Little Finger because he's always trying to keep some secret plan covered up and you never really know what his motives are or how he got in the position he's in.
+But as for the viewers it doesn't matter because they're just trying to get back to Winterfell or whereever they need to go on a website.

+### Flow Control / Router = Varys
+This is the guy you need for a royal court because he's got all the connections.

+### Observer: Pub - Sub = Tyrion
+Did someone say Pub??
+Tyrion is the hand of the queen for Danaerys so he's got to keep up with all of her subscribers and he publishes the news to her and them anytime something has changed or been updated.
+This is how one way of the Observer method works (or pub-sub).
+It has a publisher that handles subscriptions to the data base and it updates all of the subscribers asynchronously.

+### Observer: Reactive = Jon Snow
+hero, when you call he'll come

+### Singleton = Dany
+bend the knee, only one instance and only one true queen

+### Factory = Queen Cersei
+If there is one thing you can praise Cersei on it's running a tight ship.
+She's always got everything plotted and organized, never mixing business where it doesn't belong.
+People might be aware of all the pockets she's got her hands into, but she makes sure they don't know about all the details of one another.
+Factory design code acts similar to that (or more like a factory) in that it designs some units that will encapuslate and trickle down while others are just side branches doing a compeletely other set of tasks.
+Either way there's a factory overseeing all of the different subgroups and controlling their access to one anthother.

+### Anti-Patterns: Lava Flow = All the Kings
+Quick summary:
+- Aerys     -  Mad King
+- Robert B  -  Drunk
+- Joffrey   -  He deserved it
+- Tommen    -  yea... that was sad
+Not sure what's going on down there anymore, but Dany is about to show them what real lava is all about.
+Anti-patterns are coding design patters that just shouldn't be repeated.
+The Lava Flow pattern is what happens when someone leaves crappy code somewhere and no one wants to mess with it.
+So it just becomes this hot mess everyone is avoiding until it's been there so long that it just solidfies and no one can move it.
+Eventually people build on top of it and it becomes part of the foundation and pontentially a risk for the whole program to fall apart.

 gang of 4, C++ 23 design patterns, classic